Daio-io/wild/docs/style.md

 # Style

-Supplies Style classes for to set styles such as colors and borders to your components.
+Supplies Style classes for styles such as colors and borders to your components.

 ```kotlin
 implementation("io.daio.wild.style:<version>")